 Looking for a getaway from Ho Chi Minh City, Vietnam?
 Whether you’re living in Ho Chi Minh City (Saigon) or have been traveling in this city for a few days and need a change of scenery, you’ve come to the right place.
 It’s always good to recharge and feel refreshed after being immersed in the craziness and intense traffic from Ho Chi Minh City.

-In this post, we’re sharing 9 of the best day trips from Ho Chi Minh City that we’ve visited and can be easily added to any South Vietnam itinerary.
+In this post, we’re sharing 10 best day trips from Ho Chi Minh City that we’ve visited and can be easily added to any South Vietnam itinerary.
 From the Mekong Delta tours to learning about the Vietnam War or even seeing nature, each of these places has its own charm.
 In addition, we’ll share how to get to these attractions and the cost.

 Now let’s read more about these Ho Chi Minh City day trips that we love to visit!